personium/website/src/getting-started/setup-unit.md

 ### Access information for Personium Unit management

-When built with Ansible Playbook, a Unit management account for creating a Cell will be created.
-For the Unit management account, refer to the following document.
+When built with Ansible Playbook, a Unit management account for creating Cells will be created.
+For details on the Unit management account, refer to the following document.

 [Personium Unit management account](../server-operator/Confirm_environment_settings.md#personium-unit-management-account)